awsdocs/amazon-personalize-developer-guide/doc_source/API_RS_GetRecommendations.md

 The following data is returned in JSON format by the service\.

  ** [itemList](#API_RS_GetRecommendations_ResponseSyntax) **   <a name="personalize-RS_GetRecommendations-response-itemList"></a>
-A list of recommendations sorted in ascending order by prediction score\.
+A list of recommendations sorted in descending order by prediction score\.
 There can be a maximum of 500 items in the list\.
 Type: Array of [PredictedItem](API_RS_PredictedItem.md) objects

  ** [recommendationId](#API_RS_GetRecommendations_ResponseSyntax) **   <a name="personalize-RS_GetRecommendations-response-recommendationId"></a>